Ross-Byrne/Go-Project/README.md

 Download node from here: https://nodejs.org/en/download/

-NodeJS V 6.9.1 LTS or greater.
+NodeJS V 6.9.1 LTS or greater is required.

 ##Get the project folder with source code: